Perturbative quasinormal mode frequencies: Abstract

 \section{Abstract}

-We often encounter a situation that black hole solutions can be regarded as continuous deformations of simpler ones, or modify general relativity by continuous parameters.
+We often encounter a situation where linear wave equations around a black hole solution can be regarded as continuous deformations of simpler ones, or modifications from the general relativity case by continuous parameters.
 We develop a general framework to compute high-order perturbative corrections to quasinormal mode frequencies in such deformed problems.
 Our method has many applications, and allows to compute numerical values of the high-order corrections very accurately.
 For several examples, we perform this computation explicitly, and discuss analytic properties of the quasinormal mode frequencies for deformation parameters.

 {\arabic{footnote}}